 "You just never see Indians on TV.
 When you do, it's one guy and he has to transform into a wolf or something," she said, revealing that there will be multiple Native American characters in the show.

 Indeed, the series cast includes Jana Schmieding and Michael Greyeyes.
-Schmieding, a Lakota Sioux performer, will play Nathan's best friend Reagan Wells, who dreams of making her tribe's modest Cultural Center into a world-renowned museum.
-Meanwhile, Greyeyes -- who was last seen on I Know This Much Is True -- will play Terry Tarbell, the CEO of his tribe's mid-level casino.
+Schmieding, a Lakota Sioux performer, who plays Nathan's best friend Reagan Wells, who dreams of making her tribe's modest Cultural Center into a world-renowned museum.
+Meanwhile, Greyeyes -- who was last seen on I Know This Much Is True -- stars as Terry Tarbell, the CEO of his tribe's mid-level casino.